classiebit/eventmie-pro-docs/resources/docs/3.0/configuration.md

-# Configuration
+# Eventmie Pro & FullyLoaded Configuration Guide

 ---

->{primary} Eventmie Pro publishes its config file at `config/eventmie.php`
+>{primary} Eventmie Pro publishes its config file at `config/eventmie.php`.

 ---

-If you wanna change any of default configurations, simply follow the below guidelines.
+Easily tailor your Eventmie Pro or FullyLoaded installation to your business needs.
+This guide covers all essential configuration options, best practices, and professional tips to ensure your platform is secure, scalable, and ready for global audiences.

 - [Route Prefix](#route-prefix)
 - [Multiple Languages](#multiple-languages)